What is Financial Aid?

 Financial aid is money that you can use to help pay for college expenses.
 Financial aid comes from a variety of sources, including the federal and/or state governments.
 It can be in the form of grants or loans.
 You will automatically be considered for all types of financial aid once you have completed the financial aid application process.
 Undergraduate students must enroll at least half-time (8 credits per semester) to be eligible for most aid programs.
-For graduate students, half-time is classified as 4 credits per semester. are eligible for up to $20,500 in Unsubsidized Stafford loans per academic year, provided they enroll at least half-time (4 credits per semester).
+Graduate students are eligible for up to $20,500 in Unsubsidized Stafford loans per academic year, provided they enroll at least half-time (4 credits per semester).

 How do I apply for Financial Aid?

 You must file the Free Application for Federal Student Aid (FAFSA) electronically at www.fafsa.gov.
 Merrimack College’s Federal School Code is 002120.
 Students are encouraged to apply as early as possible, prior to the start of the upcoming semester.
-In order to be considered for Massachusetts state programs, the deadline is May 1 for the upcoming year.
+In order to be considered for Massachusetts state programs, the filing deadline is May 1.

 How does the Office of Financial Aid communicate with students about financial aid?

 All initial financial aid correspondence will be mailed to the address you have on file with Merrimack.
 Important financial aid information is also sent to Merrimack student email accounts, so it is important that you check your email frequently.